University of Waterloo on Overleaf

 Overleaf is designed to make the process of writing, editing and producing research papers and reports much quicker, easier and more convenient for both single-author and collaborative documents.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.
 Documents can be edited from anywhere through a browser without installing LaTeX on your devices.
 Overleaf can also be linked to other services such as reference managers to best fit into your workflow.

 Eligible Waterloo graduate students, faculty and staff should claim their free upgrade on Overleaf by signing up (or signing in) below.
 You'll need to verify a uwaterloo.ca email address in order to receive the upgrade.

-Join a community of authors at University of Waterloo
+Join a community of over 10136 authors at University of Waterloo

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 You can find a selection of featured templates, or check out our full template gallery for more ideas and inspiration.

 Take our free course to quickly master the LaTeX essentials

 If you're new to LaTeX, we've put together a free online course to help you learn the basics.
 If you have never used LaTeX before, or if it has been a while and you would like a refresher, this is the place to start.